dwyl/image-classifier/README.md

 - the embedding model yields the embedding,
   _we normalize it_ and **check if the `sha1` code of the image is already being used**.
-- if these three processes occur successfuly, we **save the updated image to the database**, **update the Index file count (we increment it)** and **save the index file to the database**.
+- if these three processes occur successfuly, we perform a _database transaction_ where we **save the updated image to the database**, **update the Index file count (we increment it)** and **save the index file to the database**.
-- we update the socket assigns accordingly.
+- we finally update the socket assigns accordingly.
 - if any of the previous calls fail, we handle these error scenarios and update the socket assigns.